lthben/my-anime-list/README.md

 Create your own recorded list of favourite anime!

-Check out the app at the following link:
+Check out the app at the following link.

 Live site URL: https://my-anime-list-gasei31.netlify.app